MarcinPec/CEApp/README.md

 - converter of amounts to the selected currency - based on a function that uses 3 variables received from the user - amount, input currency and output currency, and returns the calculated value along with the target currency.

 - search engine for archive rates - based on the function of two variables downloaded from the user - date in the [yyyy-mm-dd] format and the target currency.
-This function returns the exchange rate for a given day of the target currency in PLN.
+This function returns the exchange rate for a given day of the target currency.

 - gold value calculator in diffrent currencies - based on the function of one variable - gold mass in grams and target currency both collected from the user